AmitStredz/elna-chat-widget/README.md

 # Elna chat widget

-A third party [lit](https://lit.dev/) library which can we embedded into the customers application which can interact with agents created in Elna platform
+A third party [lit](https://lit.dev/) library which can be embedded into the customers application which can interact with agents created in Elna platform

 ## Integration and Usage
  ### npm